-Stocks rise in early trading, narrow weekly losses
+Stocks edge higher in morning trading, narrow weekly losses

 Microsoft powered the technology sector, which led the broad gains early on.
 The software maker blew past Wall Street’s profit forecasts and reported solid growth for its cloud computing business.

 Industrial stocks also helped with the heavy lifting.
-Boeing rose 3.2% and Union Pacific rose 1.3%.
+Boeing rose 3.7% and Caterpillar rose 1.5%.

 Late Thursday, investors seized on comments by New York Federal Reserve President John Williams suggesting central banks need to “take swift action” when economic conditions turn adverse.
 Wall Street has been expecting the Federal Reserve to cut rates at its upcoming meeting this month to help support the growing U.S. economy.